What is Biological Control?

 Section 482: The Secretary may enter into cooperative agreements with individuals, associations, boards of supervisors, and with departments, bureaus, boards, or commissions of this state or of the United States for the purpose of eradicating, controlling or destroying any infectious disease or pest within this state.
 He or she may enter into cooperative agreements with boards of supervisors for the purpose of administering and enforcing this code.

 The California Department of Food and Agriculture's (Department) mission is to serve the citizens of the state by promoting California agriculture and fostering public confidence in the marketplace through the development, implementation and communication of sound public policies and programs.
 The Biological Control Program plays an integral role in supporting this mission by colonizing new natural enemies for suppression of exotic pests thereby providing economic and environmental benefits to all the citizens of California.
+On average, five new exotic insects establish permanent populations each year in California.
+For every dollar spent on a new biocontrol agent, at least 23 dollars are saved in the economy.
 Biological control also serves as an environmentally friendly alternative for the control of noxious pests.

 The Biological Control Program also benefits the PHPPS's Pest Prevention programs.
 It provides information and consultation on the biology and potential for biological control of serious pests.
 Such information assists the PHPPS in fulfilling the Department's responsibility to prevent the introduction and spread of injurious insect or animal pests, plant diseases and noxious weeds.
 As a result of this interaction, the PHPPS can make decisions based on the best available information, balancing the need for controlling serious agricultural pests with pesticides, while protecting the environment from the adverse impact of these products.
 The inclusion of biological control alternatives in Pest Prevention programs helps to ensure a continuous, plentiful supply of agricultural products that are safe for the consumer, the environment and agricultural workers.